xshard/Shard/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/groestlcoin/groestlcoin/tags) are created regularly to indicate new official, stable release versions of Groestlcoin.
+[Tags](https://github.com/shard/shard/tags) are created regularly to indicate new official, stable release versions of Shard.

 Testing
 -------